maksimtest/redis-demo/README.md

 ✔️ Summary

 This project demonstrates how to:

-Use Redis as a cache in Spring Boot
+- Use Redis as a cache in Spring Boot

-Run PostgreSQL and Redis inside Docker
+- Run PostgresSQL and Redis inside Docker

-Create and read Book entities
+- Create and read Book entities

-Manage Redis keys from the command line
+- Manage Redis keys from the command line

-If you'd like, I can also generate:

-UML diagrams

-Postman collection

-Swagger documentation

-Example tests

-Just say the word!